What happens to your website if your website builder shuts down or raises prices

 What happens if your builder raises its prices

 You either pay the new price or do the work of leaving, and leaving is the hard part.
 Subscription website builders charge a recurring fee, and once your website lives inside the platform your options shrink.
 Plans commonly run from about $16 to $159 per month across the major builders (Verlua, 2026), and that figure can climb over a five-year period.
-With self-hosted WordPress the software itself is free, so a price increase from one host just means moving to another.
+A free building tool like Expert Built removes that risk on the build side, because there is no building subscription to raise.
+You pay only for hosting.

 Has a website platform actually shut down before

 Yes, more often than people expect.
 Google Domains closed and transferred its customers to Squarespace in 2023.
 Before that, Posterous and Vine were shut down entirely, and Movable Type was sunset for new users.
-None of these were small, unknown services, which is the point: even large platforms change hands or close, and when they do, the websites that could be exported survived the move while the ones that could not had to be rebuilt.
+None of these were small, unknown services, which is the point: even large platforms change hands or close, and when they do, the owners who kept their own content and controlled their domain had a far easier time moving on.

 Can you get your content out before a builder closes

 Only partly, on most builders.
-Wix lets you pull blog posts out through an RSS feed but not your full pages or images, and the migration is partly manual (Duplicator, 2025).
+Wix lets you pull blog posts out through an RSS feed but not your full pages or images, and the move is partly manual (Duplicator, 2025).
 Squarespace supports a partial export of basic content but not your design (SaffireTech, 2026).
-A self-hosted WordPress website can be exported in full and moved to any host, which is one reason a portability scorecard from D3 (2026) rated website builders around 5 out of 10 while WordPress scored 10 out of 10.
-We break down that test in what website data portability means and how to check if your builder lets you leave.
+The practical takeaway is to keep your own copy of your content and to control your domain from the start, so a platform change does not mean losing everything.
+We break down how to test a platform in what website data portability means and how to check if your builder lets you leave.

 How much can website builder prices rise over time

 Enough to matter for a small business budget.
 Across the major subscription builders, monthly plans span roughly $16 to $159 depending on the tier and features (Verlua, 2026), and because billing is recurring, a modest increase repeats every month for as long as you stay.
 Cost is already a barrier: 27 percent of United States small businesses still have no website, and cost is one of the top reasons given (Zippia, 2025).
-Owning your software removes the subscription from the equation entirely.
+A free building tool keeps the build itself out of the subscription entirely, so you pay only for hosting.

 What you can do right now to lower the risk